Shavindra/ISB/2025/isb.md

 FBA calculates the flow of metabolites through this metabolic network, thereby making it possible to predict the growth rate of an organism or the rate of production of a biotechnologically important metabolite.

 Defining bounds: Every reaction in a metabolic model has upper and lower bounds on its flux.Upper bound Vmax: Represents the maximum rate a reaction can operate at, often limited by factors like substrate availability or enzyme capacity.Lower bound Vmin: Represents the minimum rate.
 For reversible reactions, the lower bound is often set to the negative of the upper bound, while for irreversible reactions, it's frequently set to zero.Constraint on FBA: These bounds provide a realistic set of constraints, preventing the model from predicting infinite fluxes which are biologically impossible.

+### DATA INTEGRATION

+transcriptomics: measures “all” the mRNA concentrations in a cell
+- proteomics: measures “all” the protein concentrations in a cell
+-fluxomics: measures “all” the metabolic fluxes in a cell
+- metabolmics: measures “all” the metabolite concentrations in a cell

 ![](https://github.com/Shavindra/ISB/blob/main/2025/assets/flux.png?raw=true)